 Introduction to the LMTS

-We develop reliable soft stretchable compliant sensors, actuators and transducers.
+We develop reliable soft stretchable compliant actuators, sensors and transducers.
 Our research cuts across different miniaturized actuator technologies, with a primary focus on elastomer-based solutions and multi-functional stretchable materials.
 We are part of the EPFL Institute of Mechanical Engineering.

 Our core research areas are:

 - Miniaturized polymer actuators and soft transducers for a broad range of applications including soft robotics, dextrous manipulation, microfluidics and tunable optics.

 - Wearable Haptic displays for VR/AR applications and for visually impaired users, allowing dynamic graphical information such as maps or virtual 3D shapes to be explored using one’s sense of touch.

 - MEMS and Printed Microsystems.
 (Dr. D. Briand, MER) Environmentally-friendly and sustainable MEMS processes and materials.
 Flexible, printed electronics and microsystems.
 Digital and additive manufacturing.